 If, on the other hand, the claim is that in the complete absence of practical or theoretical reasons in favor, a subject is still permitted to adopt a certain belief, then the view seems to have abandoned aspirations to developing a principled position, and is no longer obviously an “ethics” of belief.
-That is not a knockdown argument against that kind of fideism, of course: it may be that the fideist can give reasons to think that trying to formulate an ethics of belief is an ill-conceived project in the first place.
+This is not a knockdown argument against that kind of fideism, of course: it may be that such a fideist can give reasons to think that trying to formulate an ethics of belief is an ill-conceived project in the first place.

-The ethicist of belief who wants to soften or supplement her view by appealing to some notion of permissible acceptance would need to say how the two sorts of attitude differ, what sorts of norms govern each, and how they interact in a single subject.
+The ethicist of belief who wants to soften or supplement her view by appealing to some notion of permissible acceptance would need to say what acceptance is, how the two sorts of attitude differ, what sorts of norms govern each, and how they interact in a single subject.
 One of the main advantages of a hybrid view like this is that acceptance is usually taken to be by definition voluntary, and thus it is much easier to see how a genuine “ethics” (complete with praise and blame ascriptions) could be built around it.
 As we saw earlier, a notion of acceptance (as “faith”) is the sort of thing that a fideist might want to appeal to against those who say that one can't just decide to believe that p in the face of strong opposing evidence.
-A moderate fideist, by contrast, might argue that we are only permitted to accept that p if we lack strong evidence on the question either way.
+A moderate fideist, by contrast, might argue that we are only permitted to accept that p if we lack strong evidence about p either way.
 This is still consistent with our having weak evidence for not-p, and even a (weakly held) belief that not-p.

 - Adams, Robert M., 1985, “Involuntary sins”, Philosophical Review, 94: 3–31.